tomaz1502/LearningRust/README.md

 # LearningRust
-Learning Rust by implementing a couple of structures from Linear Algebra
+Learning Rust by implementing a couple of structures from Linear Algebra, some examples from the book and algorithmic puzzles.